 Mandu (Korean Dumplings) Seoul Travel Guides / November 02, 2016

-Image credit: Tialna Wolfs/Flickr The 10 Best Things to Eat in Seoul
+Image credit: Tialna Wolfs/Flickr 10 Best Foods in Seoul to Die for

 Mandu, or Korean Dumplings, are a popular dish in Seoul.
 These bite-sized morsels are both light and filling at the same time.
 They can be enjoyed as street fare, as appetizers in a full-fledged Korean feast, or accompanied by a warm bowl of Korean noodles.